violentmonkey/violentmonkey.github.io/content/pages/api/gm.md

     - `openInBackground` *boolean*

         Open the tab in background.

-        Note this is a reverse of the first usage method so for example `true` is the same as `{ active: false }`.
+        Note, this is a reverse of the first usage method so for example `true` is the same as `{ active: false }`.

 Returns an object with following properties:
 - `onclose`